-UDL is comprised of three components: engagement, representation, and action/expression.
-According to CAST,68 engagement involves the affective networks of the brain, and it is the why of learning.
-It is "for purposeful, motivated learners, [it] stimulate[s] interest and motivation for learning."69 Representation engages the recognition networks of the brain, and it is the what of learning.
-It is "for resourceful, knowledgeable learning, [it] present[s] information and content in different ways."70 Action and expression involve the strategic networks of the brain, and they are the component of the how of learning.
+of learning.
+It is "for purposeful, motivated learners, [it] stimulate[s] interest and motivation for learning."65 Representation engages the recognition networks of the brain, and it is the what of learning.
+It is "for resourceful, knowledgeable learning, [it] present[s] information and content in different ways."66 Action and expression involve the strategic networks of the brain, and they are the component of the how of learning.
 It is "for strategic, goal-directed learning, [it] differentiate[s] the ways that students can express what they know.